What is an ILS Approach?

 It is used to help provide lateral and vertical guidance to the pilots when landing an aircraft.

-The ILS works by sending 2 beams up from the landing runway, one telling the pilots if they or high or low and the other telling them if they are left or right of the runway centreline.
-The ILS receiver on the aircraft measures the difference in depth of modulation (DDPM) between the signals For most ILS’s the pilots should be lined up with the runway centreline and on a 3 degree glide path, but on some ILS’s, like London City Airport have a steeper approach of 5.5 degrees.
+The ILS works by sending 2 beams up from the landing runway, one telling the pilots if they or high or low (known as the glideslope) and the other telling them if they are left or right of the runway centre line (known as the localiser).
+The ILS receiver fitted on the aircraft measures the difference in depth of modulation (DDPM) between the signals.
+For most ILS’s the pilots should be lined up with the runway centreline and on a 3 degree glide path, but some ILS’s, like London City Airport have a steeper approach of 5.5 degrees.

 The radio beam signals are interpreted by the aircraft’s computer systems and relay this information to the pilots.
 The pilots are then able to make corrections to the aircraft’s flight path to ensure it remains inline with the runway and descends at the correct rate.